Jibincodes/Pizzeria_Project/README.md

 maintained by the admin.

 ### User Stories
-1. As an Admin, I want to have a Web app to use on different mobile devices and desktop computers.
-2. As an Admin, I want to see a consistent visual appearance to navigate easily, and it should look consistent.
+1. As a user, I want to see the menu so that I can choose my favorite pizza and toppings.
+2. As a user, I want to create my own profile so that I can store my data.
-3. As an Admin, I want to use list views to explore and read my business data.
+3. As a user, I want to log in so that I can authenticate myself and see my bonus points.
-4. As an Admin, I want to use edit and create views to maintain my business data.
+4. As a user, I want to customize the pizza with specific toppings so that it matches my preferences.
-5. As an Admin, I want to log-in so that I can authenticate myself.
+5. As a user, I want to make the payment so that I can complete the order.
 6. As a User, I want to use list views so that I can access public pages.
-7. (Optional) As a User, I want to authenticate myself so that I can read my personal and confidential data.
+7. As an Admin, I want to use list views to explore and read my business data.
+8. As an Admin, I want to use edit and create views to maintain my business data.
+For example, the ability to add new pizzas or update existing pizzas on the menu.
+9. As an Admin, I want a consistent and simple web application so that it is easy to use and maintain.

 ### Use Case